top of page

 Tour Guide

 Experience.
 Nigel Fenner established Cambridge Sports Tours in 2017 and since then has provided tours and sporting experiences to corporate businesses, language schools, schools and the general public.
-He is also a regular speaker to local history societies and featured in Susan Calman's 'Great British Cities - Cambridge' on Channel 5.
+He is also a regular speaker to local history societies.

 Nigel is a qualified teacher, who has lived and worked locally for over 40 years mostly for local charities - with young offenders, people with disabilities, and more recently with young people excluded from mainstream education.